×

 What residency documents or visas did I need if I will be in Jamaica for a while?

 "If you are planning to stay in Jamaica for a lengthy period of time, you will need to apply for a temporary residence permit.
 This can be done through the Jamaican Immigration Department and involves submitting documents such as a valid passport, proof of financial means, and a criminal record check.
 Additionally, you may need to apply for a work permit if you are planning to obtain employment in Jamaica.
-Lastly, depending on your country of origin, you may need to apply for a visa," said one expat in Jamaica.
+Lastly, depending on your country of origin, you may need to apply for a visa," remarked one foreigner who made the move to Jamaica.

 Get Quote